-The slide-out-room feature is actuated by a screen on the Spyder Controls System (the third button down on the left of the control) (Figure 10-1).
-The switch must be manually held down in the desired position (either "in" or "out") to activate the desired action of the slide-out room and continue to be held down until the desired action is concluded.
+The slide-out-room feature is actuated by a display screen on the Spyder Controls System (the third button down on the left of the control) (Figure 10-1).
+The slide-out switch (Figure 10-2) must be manually held down in the desired position (either "in" or "out") to activate the desired action of the slide-out room and continue to be held down until the desired action is concluded.
+Switches to operate the front slide-out rooms are located on the driver's side cabinet.